-Immediate opening.
-3-4 month term temporary non-student hourly Vegetation Control Technician positions are available with the Center for Environmental Management of Military Lands (CEMML).
+Immediate vacancy for 2 temporary non-student hourly Vegetation Control Technician positions are available with the Center for Environmental Management of Military Lands (CEMML).
 This position is located at Pohakuloa Training Area (PTA), Hawaii.
 Temporary positions cannot exceed 9-months, but opportunities for permanent positions may become available during or after a temporary assignment.

 The Center for Environmental Management of Military Lands is a research, education and service unit within the Warner College of Natural Resources at Colorado State University (CSU).
 CEMML applies the latest and most appropriate science to promote the sustainable management of natural and cultural resources on Department of Defense (DOD) and other public lands.
 We provide technical support, conduct applied research, and offer career development and learning opportunities to support resource stewardship.
 We collaborate with our sponsors and within CSU to resolve complex environmental issues, leaving a legacy of science-based decisions that sustain our resources for future generations.

 To learn more about CEMML’s contributions to land management, our mission, vision, and values, visit http://www.cemml.colostate.edu/.

 Pohakuloa Training Area (PTA) on the Big Island of Hawaii is a 132,000-acre Army training facility located at 2,500-8,800 feet elevation in the saddle region between the Mauna Kea and Mauna Loa volcanoes.

 The Vegetation Control Technician will provide technical assistance to the Army Natural Resources Program at the Pohakuloa Training Area, Hawaii, by managing invasive weeds and fuels to protect endangered and threatened species.
 Job duties include, but are not limited to: